Porsche 356: 356 B

-In late 1959 significant styling and technical refinements gave rise to the 356 B (a T5 body type).
+In late 1959, significant styling and technical refinements gave rise to the 356 B (a T5 body type).
 The mid-1962 356 B model was changed to the T6 body type (twin grilles on the engine compartment cover, an external fuel filler in the right front wing/fender and a larger rear window in the coupé).
 Porsche did not draw attention to these (quite visible) changes, initially keeping the same model designation.
 However, when the T6 got disc brakes, with no other visible alterations, they called it the model C, or the SC when it had the optional, more powerful engine.
 A unique "Karmann hardtop" or "notchback" 356 B model was produced in 1961 and 1962.
 The 1961 production run (T5) was essentially a cabriolet body with the optional steel cabriolet hardtop welded in place.
 The 1962 line (T6 production) was a very different design in that the new T6 notchback coupé body did not start life as a cabriolet, but with its own production design.
 In essence, it had the cabriolet rear end design, the T6 coupé windshield frame and a unique hard top.
 Both years of these models have taken the name "Karmann notchback".

 356 C

 The last revision of the 356 was the 356 C introduced for the 1964 model year.
-It featured disc brakes all around, as well as an option for the most powerful pushrod engine Porsche had ever produced, the 95 hp "SC".
+It featured disc brakes all around, radial Pirelli Cinturato tyres, as well as an option for the most powerful pushrod engine Porsche had ever produced, the 95 hp "SC".
 Production of the 356 peaked at 14,151 cars in 1964, the year that its successor, the new Porsche 911, was introduced to the US market (it was introduced slightly earlier in Europe).
 The company continued to sell the 356 C in North America through 1965 as demand for the model remained quite strong in the early days of the heavier and more "civilized" 911.

 The last ten 356s (cabriolets) were assembled for the Dutch Rijkspolitie, the highway patrolling predecessor of the Netherlands police force, in March 1966 as 1965 models.
-Using Porsches to control traffic and speeders was so successful on Holland's express-ways, that the Dutch national police branch kept using Porche 911s into the watercooled era.
+Using Porsches to control traffic and speeders was so successful on Holland's express-ways, that the Dutch national police branch kept using Porsche 911s into the watercooled era that began in 1998.

 530

-In 1953 Studebaker contacted Porsche to develop a new engine, but they developed an entire car that was a four-seat version of the 356.
+In 1953, Studebaker contacted Porsche to develop a new engine, but they developed an entire car that was a four-seat version of the 356.
 The prototype called Porsche 530 was rejected as Studebaker wanted a larger car, with larger engine and with the engine in the front.
 The new prototype was called Porsche 542 or Studebaker Z-87.